MALTA - GOZO (MALTA - GĦAWDEX) ...

 Limestone rocks are the only mineral resource in the Maltese Islands.
 Various archaeological sites dating from the Neolithic period, show that limestone has always been an important resource for building purposes.
 Two types of limestone rocks are quarried in open cast: Softstone Quarries and Hardstone Quarries.

-The Limestone Heritage Park & Gardens – a celebration of Malta’s vibrant history and its unique stone resource is located in the traditional Maltese town of Siggiewi, this family-run and award-winning tourist attraction offers a fun-filled day out for all the family with plenty to see and do.
-See more ...
+Limestone Heritage Park & Gardens – a celebration of Malta’s vibrant history and its unique stone resource is located in the traditional Maltese town of Siggiewi, this family-run and award-winning tourist attraction offers a fun-filled day out for all the family with plenty to see and do.